ni3b/seclore-rag-server/CONTRIBUTING.md

 powershell -Command "uvicorn model_server.main:app --reload --port 9000"
 ```

-The first time running Onyx, you will need to run the DB migrations for Postgres.
+The first time running Seclore, you will need to run the DB migrations for Postgres.
 After the first time, this is no longer required unless the DB models change.

 Navigate to `onyx/backend` and with the venv active, run: